hypered/iterata-md/README.md

 ## Content

-Currently, the repository contains texts that were promulgated in 2016, as obtained from the Belgian Official Journal web site, more specifically from Justel, the consolidated texts, around 2023-10-09.
+Currently, the repository contains texts that were promulgated in 2016 and 2017, as obtained from the Belgian Official Journal web site, more specifically from Justel, the consolidated texts, around 2023-10-09.

 [Here is a link to one example text](https://github.com/hypered/iterata-md/blob/main/texts/2016/2016000032.md).